-Our first stories have been posted – visit the Your Stories link to read them.
+All people deserve quality health care.
+If you did not receive quality care from any branch of the health care system in Newfoundland and Labrador we want to hear from you.
+If you are health care worker and you have a story or insight to share, we welcome your input.
+Visit the Your Stories link to read all the stories that have been sent to us by patients of the health care system in Newfoundland and Labrador.
 To share your story and have it become a part of the easternhell.com website please contact us.
-You do not need to give us any identifying information if you don’t want to – we are interested only in your experiences with the health care system.
-Your anonymity will be protected.
+You do not need to give us any identifying information and your anonymity will be protected.
 For more information check the Tell Us Your Story page.
 To submit a story or concern please send an email anytime to: firstname.lastname@example.org.

 Why Eastern Hell?

 This website began as one person’s way of dealing with the frustrations of years of trying to work with a system that is broken.
 Since then many others have joined the discussion and contributed to the website.